 In a perfect world, auto accidents would never happen, and if they did, the person responsible would always take responsibility.
-Unfortunately, this is not the way things really are; as horrible as it is, hit-and-run accidents are more common than you might think.
+Unfortunately, this is not the way things really are; as horrible as it is, hit-and-run car accidents are more common than you might think.
 In fact, they occur every minute in the U.S. And while there is not much you can do to prevent a hit-and-run from happening to you, there are things you can do to protect yourself in the event that it does.
-In order to do so, it’s important to learn what you can do to minimize negative impacts on your life.
+In order to do so, it’s important to learn what you can do to minimize negative impacts on your life involving auto accidents.

 In setting up your policy, be sure to ask your insurance agent to add uninsured or underinsured motorist coverage.
 This will typically only result in a nominal increase in your premium, however, in doing so, you are protecting yourself from having to pay for much more down the road if a hit-and-run were to occur.
 The potential benefits will far outweigh the cost when you actually need to bring your insurance policy into play, so it is well worth the investment to add this coverage to your policy.
 It is always a good idea to obtain the maximum amount of coverage you can reasonably afford to give yourself the greatest amount of protection and peace of mind.

 Uninsured or underinsured motorist coverage can provide protection for you if you are involved in a hit-and-run auto accident.
 The driver who causes the auto accident and leaves the scene will be considered to be an “uninsured motorist” under your insurance policy.
 Uninsured motorist coverage may provide much-needed protection in the event that you are hit by a driver who leaves the scene of the accident without providing identifying information.

 Invest in a Vehicle Dashcam– Legal Video Defense